ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ### Dependencies

-- [eth-Brownie](https://eth-brownie.readthedocs.io/en/stable/), you can install it here
+- **eth-Brownie** to install it follow the instructions from [eth-Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/).

 ### External Libraries used